What is a Bastion Host? A Quick Guide to Secure Access

 Bastion Host Versus NAT Gateway

-In the cloud computing paradigm, it's also common to conflate bastion hosts with NAT Gateways.
-While both are typically positioned at the edge of your private network, their functions are fundamentally different, and they handle traffic in opposing directions.
+In cloud environments, people sometimes mix up bastion hosts and NAT Gateways.
+They both sit on the edge of a private network, but they handle traffic in opposite directions.

 Putting It All Together